Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

 \section{Inj-key subgroups which are not co-minimal}

-In this section, we examine a (non-minimal) Polish group $G:=\Aut (\Q_0)$ with metrizable $M(G)$ which was analyzed in \cite{GM-UltraHom} motivated by other reasons (like generalized amenability of topological groups).
+In this section, we examine a (non-minimal) Polish group $G:=\Aut (\Q_0)$ with metrizable $M(G)$ which was analyzed in \cite{GM-UltraHom} motivated by other reasons (like: generalized amenability of topological groups and circular orderability of $M(G)$).

-\sk Let $\Q_0:=\Q/\Z$ be the rational circle with the usual counter-clockwise cyclic order $R_0$ on $\Q_0$.
+Let $\Q_0:=\Q/\Z$ be the rational circle with the usual counter-clockwise cyclic order on $\Q_0$.
 Consider the group $G:=\Aut (\Q_0)$ of all circular order preserving permutations of $\Q_0.$ Note that the action $G \times \Q_0 \to \Q_0$ is \textit{circularly ultrahomogeneous} (\textit{c-ultrahomogeneous}, in short), meaning that for every circular order preserving bijection between finite subsets $f \colon A \to B$ there exists $g \in G$ which extends $f$.
+Indeed, after cutting the circle at a point outside the finite sets under consideration, this reduces to the usual ultrahomogeneity of the ordered set \((\mathbb Q,<)\).

 Now, take on $\Q_0$ the \textit{discrete topology} and consider the corresponding pointwise topology $\t_0$ on the group $G:=\Aut (\Q_0)$ inherited from the topological product $(\Q_0, discrete)^{\Q_0}$.
-Then $G:=(\Aut (\Q_0), \t_0)$ is a Polish topological group which is \emph{non-archimedean} (containing a local base which consist of open subgroups).
+Then \(G := (\Aut(\mathbb Q_0),\tau_0)\) is a Polish \textit{non-archimedean} topological group, that is, it has a local base at the identity consisting of open subgroups.

 Let $a, a_1, \cdots, a_n \in \Q_0$.
 We use the following notation for the stabilizer subgroups: